Percutaneous Balloon Pericardiotomy

 between the layers as they rub against each other.
 In some cases, extra fluid can

-build up between these two layers.
-This results in a condition called pericardial
+build up between these layers.
+This results in a condition called pericardial effusion.

-effusion.
-If too much fluid builds up, it can make it difficult for the heart to work
+If too much fluid builds up, it can make it difficult for the heart to work properly.

 During PBP, a healthcare provider inserts a needle through the chest wall and into